 Kakona is the Taino word for trinkets of value and objects of worth.

-The dramatic outline of the island with its peak shrouded in a perpetual cloud was, and is, easily recognized by seafarers and anyone lucky enough to have experienced this special place.
+The dramatic outline of Saba with its peak shrouded in a perpetual cloud was, and is, easily recognized by seafarers and anyone lucky enough to have experienced this special place.
+Indigenous Caribbean cultures knew to honor and respect Mother Earth.

 The Caribbean island of Saba is located where the Greater and Lesser Antilles converge.
 Recovered artifacts on Saba date back to 3,800 years ago, a time when indigenous inhabitants maintained a network of elaborate regional interaction.
 Saba was part of this network.
 Taíno Indians, a subgroup of the Arawakan, inhabited the Greater and Northeastern Lesser Antilles in the Caribbean Sea at the time when Christopher Columbus' arrived to the New World.